Sunday, February 19, 2023

 I was mentally and emotionally exhausted when Lisa knocked on the door jamb to the master bedroom.
-She looked slightly pale, her brow knitted.
+Her brow was knitted and she was slightly pale.

-Lisa reached out and gave me a hug.
+You were coming from a different place and had a different purpose when you made your wish.”
+Lisa entered the room, reaching out, she gave me a hug.
 “You did everything you could to help.
 Every choice was made with love.
 I know that.
 Someday Phoebe will see that too.”

 Lisa placed an envelope on the nightstand on her way out the door.

 I stared at the envelope for several minutes before picking it up and opening it.
-The front of the card was a beautiful winter scene with snow, trees native to the area and a bright dot of warm white showing in the distance much like the light I had seen earlier in the evening.
-There was no pre-printed sentiment inside only a hand written note.
+The front of the card depicted a beautiful winter scene with snow, trees native to the area, and a bright dot of warm white showing in the distance much like the light I had seen earlier in the evening.
+There was no pre-printed sentiment inside the card only a handwritten note.

 When all hope is lost...that’s when the wish arrives.

-I ran my fingers over the script that reminded so much of my mother’s.
-Light illuminated under my hand revealing the words.
+I ran my fingers over the script that reminded me so much of my mother’s.
+A light illuminated under my hand revealing more words.

 Love Mom and Dad